Coffee

 7 Coffee Brands to Avoid

-Most people have just a couple qualifiers when purchasing their coffee, such as:
+Most people have just a couple of qualifiers when purchasing their coffee, typically taste and price.

-There are some “dirty” coffee brands out there and they may be doing harm to not only your body but also our planet.
+There are some “dirty” coffee brands out there, and they may be harming not only your body but also the planet.

 folgers brand